The Source (retailer)

-The Source (Bell) Electronics Inc., doing business as The Source (La Source), is a Canadian consumer electronics and cell phone retail chain.
-The chain goes back over 40 years in Canada, initially as Radio Shack and later as The Source by Circuit City.
-The Source is now owned by BCE Inc., which purchased the assets of InterTAN from its parent, American retailer Circuit City, in 2009.
-The Source is a unit of 4458729 Canada Inc. and is based in Barrie, Ontario.
+The Source (Bell) Electronics Inc., doing business as The Source (La Source), was a Canadian consumer electronics and cell phone retail chain.
+The chain had been present for more than 50 years in Canada, initially as Radio Shack and later as The Source by Circuit City.
+The Source was owned by BCE Inc., which purchased the assets of InterTAN from its parent, American retailer Circuit City, in 2009.
+The chain was based in Barrie, Ontario.

-Background
+The chain had its origins in the Canadian franchises of RadioShack; in 2004, parent company InterTAN was acquired by American retailer Circuit City, who rebranded the stores as The Source by Circuit City the following year.
+In 2009, amid the liquidation of Circuit City's U.S. operations, Bell acquired The Source for US$135 million.

+In January 2024, BCE announced that it would permanently close approximately one-third of The Source's locations and its Barrie head office, and transition the remainder to a franchising partnership with its erstwhile competitor Best Buy.
+167 locations were temporarily closed, renovated and rebranded under the new Best Buy Express banner throughout the second half of 2024.
+BCE continues to own the locations, but they now carry exclusively Best Buy merchandise, and offer services such as Geek Squad.
+They also continue to exclusively offer telecommunications services from BCE's subsidiaries including Bell Canada.

+History

 The Source began as the Canadian branch of Radio Shack (later "RadioShack").
+The first Radio Shack store in Canada was opened on April 20, 1970, in Rexdale, Ontario.
 The chain was originally owned by Radio Shack's American parent company Tandy Corporation, but was spun off in June 1986, along with the rest of Tandy's international operations, as InterTAN.
 A licensing agreement with what became RadioShack Corporation allowed InterTAN to continue to use the chain's name and logo.
 InterTAN abandoned its non-profitable West German stores in 1987, left Belgium and France in 1993, sold its British stores to Carphone Warehouse in 1999 and sold its Australian stores to Woolworth subsidiary Dick Smith Electronics in 2002, leaving just the Canadian Radio Shack, Battery Plus, and Rogers Plus stores.

 In May 2004, InterTAN was acquired by Circuit City.
 One week after the acquisition was completed, RadioShack Corporation filed a lawsuit in the 352nd Judicial District Court in Tarrant County, Texas, to end the licensing agreement.
 RadioShack Corporation claimed that InterTAN had breached the terms of their agreement.
 On March 24, 2005, the district court judge ruled in favour of RadioShack and cancelled the agreement.
 The ruling prohibited InterTAN from using the brand name on its stores or in any of its products, packaging, and advertising after June 30, 2005.